GabSchach/HDVis_fork/README.md

 ### Preparing the visualization

 All graphviz related work is done in a DotHandler object.
 It takes graph data and settings, transforms them into a dot language string and passes them on to d3-graphviz for further processing.
-Below we will look a various examples of how we transform the data fetched from the backend into graphviz compatible data.For a successfull render with nodes and edges the following variables have to be set:
+Below we will look a various examples of how we transform the data fetched from the backend into graphviz compatible data.
+For a successful render with nodes and edges the following variables have to be set:

 * graph settings
 * node settings